 "Fundación Aladina brightens up hospital stays for every child and their family with genuine love and smiles"

 In 2001, I began volunteering at the Hospital Niño Jesús.
 Every Wednesday, I spent hours playing games with the children who had cancer.

-Little by little I began to establish friendships with the children and their families Lots of the kids were teenagers, who either couldn’t or didn’t want to go to the game rooms.
-That volunteer work changed my life.
-What was once a weekly visit turned into a daily activity.
+Little by little I began to establish friendships with the children and their families.
+Lots of the kids were teenagers, who either couldn’t or didn’t want to go to the game rooms.
+That volunteer work changed my life; what was once a weekly visit turned into a daily activity.

 The great news was that helping, and helping in a significant way, was possible.
-Because of this, I decided to start my own foundation, the Fundación Aladina (The Aladina Foundation).
+Because of this, I decided to start my own foundation–la Fundación Aladina (The Aladina Foundation).

 “Ala…Dina!” was a successful television series starring Paz Padilla that I created and produced for TVE.
 It was about Aladina, a genie in a lamp who had a hard time with her magic lessons, and was pretty much a complete mess.
-I gave the foundation this name for two reasons: children enjoyed the series and above all it had magic–a lot of magic.
+I gave the foundation this name for two reasons: children enjoyed the series, and above all, it had magic–a lot of magic.

 That is what I ‘d like to convey with this foundation–that magic exists and miracles do, too.
 Though sometimes these miracles delay a bit longer, Fundación Aladina tries to make the time spent in the hospital as pleasant as possible.